bow-simulation/virtualbow/README.md

 ## Windows

-Using the GCC compiler from [MinGW-w64](http://mingw-w64.org/doku.php),
+Using the GCC compiler and tools provided by [MinGW-w64](https://wiki.qt.io/MinGW),

     mkdir build && cd build
     cmake ../ -G "MinGW Makefiles" -DCMAKE_TOOLCHAIN_FILE=[...]/paths.cmake -DCMAKE_BUILD_TYPE=Release
     cmake --build .

-Building with Microsoft Visual C++ should also be possible, but is not officially supported and tested anymore.
+Building with Microsoft Visual C++ should also be possible, but it is not officially supported or tested.
-Contributions that fix issues with MSVC will of course still be accepted.
+Contributions that fix issues with MSVC will of course be accepted.

 ## Linux and MacOS